+As part of our custom bearing solutions for our clients, we design and manufacture plastic gears and geared bearings.
 Gears are as common an engineering component as bearings and used in as wide a variety of applications.
 Where bearings facilitate freedom of movement, gears allow an element of control and manipulation of movement and power usage, preventing slipping and increasing operational efficiency.

-Benefits of BNL plastic gears and geared bearings are:
+The benefits of BNL plastic gears and geared bearings are:

 - operation with minimum or no lubrication (although they can be lubricated if required)